Register your office to receive a $50 credit towards your first case.

 The long-term success of an All-on-4 restoration hinges on the quality of the materials used.
 Your lab should be completely transparent about where they source their materials and what they use for each component.
 For the implant framework and prosthetics, look for high-quality, biocompatible options like titanium and zirconia that are known for their strength and longevity.
 Using premium materials not only ensures a durable and beautiful restoration but also protects your patient’s health.
 A reputable lab will never cut corners on materials and will proudly stand behind the quality of their dental implants and other products.
 This commitment is fundamental to a successful, lasting outcome.

-Review Case Studies and Success Rates
+Ask to See Their Case Portfolio and Success Rates

 Before committing to a lab, you need to see proof of their work.
 Ask to see a portfolio of their completed All-on-4 cases.
 These case studies can give you a clear picture of their technical skill, esthetic standards, and ability to handle complex situations.
 Look for before-and-after photos, and pay attention to the details in the final restorations.
 You can also ask for references from other dentists who use their services for similar cases.
 Hearing directly from a peer about their experience with the lab’s communication, consistency, and quality can be incredibly insightful.
 A lab that is confident in its work will be more than happy to share examples and connect you with satisfied clients.